PierfrancescoSoffritti/android-youtube-player/README.md

 <img align="right" width="180px" src="https://raw.githubusercontent.com/PierfrancescoSoffritti/Android-YouTube-Player/master/pics/Android-YouTube-Player_512x512.png" title="Android-YouTube-Player logo" />

-The Android-YouTube-Player library provides a simple View that can be easily integrated in every Activity/Fragment.
+The Android-YouTube-Player library is a stable and customizable open source YouTube player for Android.
+It provides a simple View that can be easily integrated in every Activity/Fragment.

 The interaction with YouTube is based on the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), running inside of a WebView, therefore the YouTube app is not required to be installed on the user's device.